 Dawn detergent won't affect the dandelion, and epsom salts are magnesium sulfate.
 If your soil is deficient in magnesium epsom salts can provide it, acting like a fertilizer.

-If you want to control dandelions without herbicides the best way would be to pull the dandelion when the soil is soft and moist and much of the tap root can be removed.
-You can also cut off the dandelion 4-5 inches below the surface.
-Next, spread wood chips or shredded bark as a mulch at least 3 inches deep over the area to prevent light from reaching the leaves.
+- Spread wood chips or shredded bark as a mulch at least 3 inches deep over the area to prevent light from reaching the leaves.
 Leaves need light to function, so blocking light will eventually starve out the weed.

-Finally, cut off dandelion flowers to prevent them going to seed and spreading the weeds further.
+- Cut off dandelion flowers to prevent them going to seed and spreading the weeds further.

 Use pesticides safely!